Qkprahlad101/HeartBeat/README.md

-# HeartBeat
+# HeartBeat (Incomplete)
-### This Android Application can detect the heartbeat of a person using live facial video from camera.
+### This Android Application can detect the heartbeat of a person using live facial video from camera offline.